 I know what I said in tip three.
 The kids with their disposables, the adults sporting their latest SLR and a bag full of lenses.
 I’m all for re-living memories through snapshots and video footage once you’re back home.
 Hell, I’m a blogger a phone or camera is never too far away for life documentation on every social media platform imaginable.
 However, do remember to put the camera down and enjoy the moment.

 There is so much to look at when out on a game drive.
 Using your ears will add a whole new dimension to your African safari.
 Trust me the safari soundtrack is bloody awesome!
 In the distance you may just hear the grunting warthogs or barking zebras.

 We were lucky to see a rare lion kill on our second game drive.
 And yes I have amazing photos of the lioness and her cubs chomping through a zebra whilst the lion watched on with his full belly, but my internal images will stay with me forever.
 Watching incredible wildlife moments in real-time is beyond magnificent.
 I felt so privileged to be there.
 Truly special moments.

-Have you ever been on safari?
+Have you ever been on an African safari holiday?
 Is it something you would consider with young children?
 Let me know in the comments box below?

 PIN FOR LATER

 Full Disclosure: This post contains affiliate links whereby I may make a small commission at no extra cost to you.
 This helps with the costs of running my blog so I can keep my content free for you.
 Thanks as always for your support!
 See my disclosure policy here.